mattermost/docs/source/install/cloud-changelog.md

 #### User Interface (UI)
  - Updated prepackaged Boards version to 0.12.1.
  - Added Boards support for Global Retention Policy.
- - Added collapsed reply threads tour functionality, after modifying tutorial tip component to support multiple tours.
+ - Added a Collapsed Reply Threads tour functionality.
- - Added the current product name to invoice.
+ - Added the current product name information to invoices.
  - Added support for metered billing invoices.
  - Added a keyboard shortcut to open the expanded right-hand side.

 #### Bug Fixes
- - Fixed an issue where the user menu header was visible when custom statuses are disabled.
+ - Fixed an issue where the user menu header was visible when custom statuses was disabled.
  - Fixed an issue where the markdown preview link was not hidden in read-only channels.
  - Fixed an issue where Cloud admins were unable to download an invoice via the Desktop App.
- - 6.3.1 fixes
- - Fixed a bug that caused a gap to appear on the left-hand side in products using the team sidebar.
+ - Fixed an issue that caused a gap to appear on the left-hand side in products using the team sidebar.
- - Fixed an issue with collapsed reply threads where clearing a deleted root post left the right-hand side blank.
+ - Fixed an issue with Collapsed Reply Threads where clearing a deleted root post left the right-hand side blank.
  - Fixed an issue where the **Add** channel member button text was cut off in Safari.

 ### Known Issues